tlowerison/credential-1password/README.md

 # credential-1password

-1Password credential helpers for git + docker
+A credential helper which stores secrets in 1Password and interfaces seamlessly with both git and docker.
+1Password issues session tokens which remain valid until unused for 30min -> development flows naturally since your master password is only requested for git / docker operations after periods of inactivity.

-### Install
+## Install
-`credential-1password` relies on 1Password's `op` CLI under the hood to manage credentials, first follow the steps to [set up + sign in with op](https://support.1password.com/command-line-getting-started).
+credential-1password relies on 1Password's `op` CLI under the hood to manage credentials, first follow the steps to [set up + sign in with op](https://support.1password.com/command-line-getting-started).

 ### Install for git
 ```sh